E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/bond_forces_single_GPU/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 The algorithm used is the same of the DL_MESO serial version, but of course adapted for SIMT (Single Instruction Multiple Threads) architecture.
-The module includes also the angle and dihedral forces, all divived according a classical ortogonal domain decomposition.
+The module includes also the angle and dihedral forces, all divived according a classical orthogonal domain decomposition.

 Considering that in a real case the number of bounds is usually much lower than the total number of particles, different CUDA streams for the three kernels (``k_findBondForce``, ``k_findAngleForce`` and ``k_findDihedralForce``) are used.
 This allow to launch them in parallel to improve the performance of the overall simulation.